3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: Fushimi-Inari Station → Sanjo Station via Semi-Express Demachiyanagi Keihan Main Line (28 min, 6 stops, ¥220)

-Seated at a Western-style table in a totally different room than where we slept or ate breakfast the next day, we began with a starter of seaweed noodles with sea urchin and tofu.
-Each of the 10 courses was individually spaced out, so our dinner ended up lasting about 2 hours and 30 minutes as we proceeded to enjoy an assorted seasonal side dish, clear soup with a fried fish ball, bonito sashimi with sliced onion, and grilled eel and eggplant before we even got to the main attraction—our tempura!
+Each of the 10 courses was individually spaced out, so the dinner lasted 2 hours and 30 minutes as we enjoyed an assorted seasonal side dish, clear soup with a fried fish ball, bonito sashimi with sliced onion, and grilled eel and eggplant before the main attraction—tempura!

-Somehow, the tempura course could have been its own dinner and we would’ve been completely satisfied, as a total of 10 fried and battered items were presented including: shrimp, eggplant, ginger, asparagus, baby corn, turban shell, Ayu lake-fish, lily bulb, taro potato, and wheat gluten.
-Nearly all of these options also came with a specific dipping sauce or topping to pair with the ingredient, so it was quite the interactive dinner!
+The tempura course could have been its own dinner and I would’ve been completely satisfied, as 10 fried and battered items were presented including: shrimp, eggplant, ginger, asparagus, baby corn, turban shell, Ayu lake-fish, lily bulb, taro potato, and wheat gluten.

-The fried shrimp was undoubtedly my favorite thing served during this course, but I will say the full Ayu fish (as in the entire animal, head and tail) gave me a bit of a scare and I couldn’t finish it after taking a bite from each end.
-Nonetheless, we persevered and finished off the horse mackerel refreshment dish, rice bowl with mixed tempura, and mango pound cake with assorted fruit for dessert!
+The fried shrimp was undoubtedly my favorite dish during this course, since the full Ayu fish (as in the entire animal, head and tail) gave me a bit of a scare and I couldn’t finish it after taking a bite from each end.

 How Much Do Three Days in Kyoto Cost?